 Location, one of the hottest segments in mobile, is a key component not just in navigation apps but also social offerings such as Foursquare, Google Buzz and even Twitter.
 The nascent space still has plenty of wrinkles to iron out, of course, including thorny privacy concerns and the technical shortcomings of GPS and other positioning technologies.
 But even though some business models have yet to emerge, there’s plenty of opportunity in mobile location.
 And there will be for quite some time.

-That’s one of the takeaways from our GigaOM Bunker Series event yesterday (watch the video here) that looked at some of the challenges and possibilities in mobile location.
-Unlike some other white-hot segments in high tech, location is a wide-open field with relatively few legitimate players, GeoDelic’s Rahul Sonnad said during one panel.
+That’s one of the takeaways from our GigaOM Bunker Series event this week (watch the video here) that looked at some of the challenges and possibilities in mobile location.
+Unlike some other white-hot segments in high tech, location is a wide-open field with relatively few legitimate players, said GeoDelic’s Rahul Sonnad.

-And as hot as location is now, it is positioned to explode in the near-term as new applications come to market and as more users become willing to share their whereabouts via the handset.
-Foursquare, for instance, remains a forum for early adopters to advertise where they’re eating or what their favorite nightclubs are – which is a pretty slim value proposition for most of us.
+The App Revolution: As hot as location is now, it’s positioned to explode in the near term as new applications come to market and more users become willing to share their whereabouts via the handset.
+Foursquare, for instance, remains a forum for early adopters to advertise where they’re eating or what their favorite nightclubs are –- a pretty slim value proposition for most of us, to be sure.
 But as mobile social networks gain popularity, they enable users to instantly form communities based on location.

 Related Research Briefings & Analysis

 - “Location: The Epicenter of Mobile Innovation” by Phil Hendrix

 - “Is Geolocation a Real Business or Just a Feature?” by Mathew Ingram